Why Dogs Jump

 Step 2.
 Repeat until you can step through the door without your dog jumping up.

 Alternatively, you can prevent the problem in the first place.
-Use a baby gate to keep your dog away from the entry door, perhaps by limiting him to certain rooms while you are away.
+Use a baby gate to keep your dog away from the entry door, perhaps by limiting them to certain rooms while you are away.
 Then you can wait until your dog sits to greet him.

 Around the house: